-Exam Date: Sunday 15th August 2021, by appointment

-Exam Venue: Law Society of Western Australia
+Exam Date: Sunday, 30 July 2023, by appointment Law Society of Western Australia

-Level 5, 160 St Georges Terrace, Perth WA 6000
+Level 4, 160 St Georges Terrace, Perth WA 6000

 The candidate will conduct a simulated first interview with a person acting in the role of a client.
-The exercise will take about 60 minutes, and will be recorded and the recording assessed by the examiners.
+The exercise will take a maximum of 60 minutes and will be recorded and the recording assessed by the examiners.